Aiven-Open/klaw-docs/docs/workflows/subscription/request-subscription.md

    - Select Pattern type LITERAL (on one topic) or PREFIXED (on all topics with the same prefix).
    - Provide a transaction ID(optional).
-This is required for exactly-once semantics.
+This is required for <!-- vale:skip -->
+     exactly-once semantics.<!-- vale:endskip -->

 6. For the ACL type: Consumer